 - People love pictures — for a great talking point share a photo of what you got up to at the weekend.
 Pictures also stand out more in feeds than plain text alone.

 - Retweet other people’s tweets.
 If you help others they will help you in return.

 - Don’t just follow without engaging with the person too.
 They’re much more likely to follow back if you make an effort to build a personal connection with them.

 - Steady on with the sales talk.
 Please do introduce yourself to the group, say what you do and provide a link to your website.
 But remember that others will definitely be put off talking to you if you try to corner them with a sales approach.
 Get to know people first!
 Always establish whether who you’re chatting with has a need for what you sell.

 - Don’t just tweet and run.
 We have to put up with the usual spam-junk on #NorfolkHour.
 Dumping a link on our hashtag and then scuttling away isn’t going to get you a sale!
 Always engage first.

 - Don’t give up — it really is worth persisting with #NorfolkHour and Twitter in general.
 At EggCup Web Design we’ve won a lot of new business through the platform and also made some fantastic connections too.
 We’ll look forward to connecting with you…

 Of all the social platforms I’ve used, Twitter is probably one of the least intuitive and most off-putting at first.
 But once you ‘get it’, you’ll be amazed at the elegance and simplicity of the platform.
 Tweetchats really bring Twitter to life, and make forging new connections for business or pleasure easy and cost-effective.

 And finally, yelp if you need help.
-We’re always happy to give free advice at EggCup Web Design, let us know what you’re struggling with and we’ll see what we can do.
+Let us know what you’re struggling with and we’ll see what we can do.